The AMD Ryzen 3000 is here, and AMD is well on its way to leading the processor market.

 AMD Ryzen 3rd Generation specs

 Now that the AMD Ryzen 3rd Generation lineup has been released, we know exactly what’s inside these new 7nm processors for consumers.
-That is, we should see significant performance bumps, with power consumption taking a nosedive.
+You should experience significant performance bumps, with power consumption taking a nosedive.
 Improvements all around.

-The 7nm Zen 2 architecture found in AMD Ryzen 3rd Generation processors not only allows AMD to lower TDP down to just 65W in the Ryzen 5 3600, but it also brings about a considerable 15% improvement to IPC (instructions per clock) performance.
-This should see single core performance skyrocket, resulting in some of the best processors for gaming.
+The 7nm Zen 2 architecture found in AMD Ryzen 3rd Generation processors not only allows AMD to bring TDP down to just 65W in the Ryzen 5 3600 and the Ryzen 7 3700X, but it also implements a considerable 15% improvement to IPC (instructions per clock) performance.
+This should see performance go up, resulting in some of the best processors for gaming.

-On the high-end, there’s the Ryzen 9 3950X, an absolute beast of a processor rocking 16-cores and 32-threads, with a 4.7GHz boost clock.
-These specs are impressive in their own right, but what really takes it to the next level is that it manages to do it with a 105W TDP.
+On the high-end, there’s the Ryzen 9 3950X, an absolute monster of a processor sporting 16-cores and 32-threads, with a 4.7GHz boost clock.
+These specs are stunning in their own right, but what really takes it to the next level is that it manages to do it with a relatively low 105W TDP.

-But, AMD Ryzen 3rd Generation is more than just the low-end and the top-end.
+But, AMD Ryzen 3rd Generation is more than just the mid-range and the top-end.
 We went ahead and listed out all the specs below:

 - AMD Ryzen 9 3950X – 16-cores, 32-threads | 4.7GHz boost, 3.5GHz base | 105W